 Bethany Public School’s Enrollment Information

-Below is information about the new state laws and a corresponding district policy change with respect to Open Transfers.
+The following information details state law and a corresponding district policy with respect to Open Transfers.
 The Bethany School Board policy was written in accordance with the new law.
-The major changes are as follows:

 - School boards set enrollment capacity numbers.